 - Museums and galleries – There are several museums in Philadelphia that are free at certain times of the week and month.
 Check out the websites for the Museum of Art, Institute of Contemporary Art, Science History Institute, and Edgar Allen Poe Museum to see when each is gratis.

-- Kimmel – Aside from offering complimentary tours of the theater, the Kimmel Center also hosts free performances quite often, especially in the summertime.
+- Kimmel – Aside from offering complimentary tours of the theater, check out the Kimmel Center’s free events, which are particularly common in the summertime.

 - Symposiums and talks – Philadelphia has a large and very active academic community.
 Many of the local institutions hold public lectures and discussions that are totally free to the public.
 Ask around for the next gathering.

 It’s easy to spend without thinking, and even easier to go broke.
 If you want to visit Philadelphia on the cheap, then you’ll have to be strict with your spending habits.

 For your benefit, I’ve created a list of Philadelphia travel tips to help you explore this historic city on a budget.
 Follow these words of advice and you’ll find that your dollar goes much further.

 - BYOB – Pennsylvania has some strange liquor laws and these make drinks at bars/restaurants prohibitively expensive at times.
 Many establishments let you bring your own booze and you should absolutely do this to save money!

 - Cook at home as often as possible – One of the most proven ways of saving money for backpackers; buying your own groceries and cooking at home will save you heaps of cash.